citizennet/purescript-halogen-select/docs/site/content/tutorials/dropdown.md

 +++
-title = "Dropdown Tutorial"
+title = "Typeahead Tutorial"
-description = "Some description" template = "article.html"
+description = "A tutorial for building typeaheads with Select." template = "article.html"
 +++